 The PB Research Board defined a set of 16 Key Metrics which researchers on PB are highly encouraged to use as research instruments, with especial focus on the six core metrics as crucial to the evaluation of a PB process.

-As of December 2017 you can get version 1.1 of the toolkit and survey instruments directly in your inbox, just enter your email address here:
+To get the toolkit directly in your inbox or download it from GitHub, just enter your email address here:

 Consider Special Research on PB

 The Key Metrics identify ten Advanced metrics which may take additional engagement on the part of researchers or evaluators.

 Please download the Key Metrics toolkit above to access the detailed description.